 The module supports the following price and size transformation algorithms

-- “EES2” algorithm follows the path of exact quoting.
-The trade blotter is used to fill the volume required by the broker and then the average price is shifted by a spread.
-The spread may be set as an absolute (in pips) or a relative value (a percentage of the current value).
-One may also set a spread for bid and offer prices.
-Clients are forwarded an altered trade blotter with exact quotes of bid and offer for a fixed volume.
-According to this algorithm transactions between the client and the broker may be concluded inside the module or it may be covered at the exchange at available quotes.
-In the latter case the broker immediately fixes the financial result of the operation as a difference between the exchange price and the exact price of the quote at which the deal was concluded.
-This scheme allows the client to buy/sell a large size at a fixed price.
+- EES2 algorithm follows the path of firm quotes.
+Level2Quotes are used to fill the volume required by the broker and then the average price is shifted by a spread or a specified number of minimal price steps.
+The spread can be set as an absolute (in pips) or relative value (a percentage of the current value) and separately for bid and offer prices.
+Level2Quotes with firm quotes of bid and offer for a fixed volume are forwarded to clients.
+According to this algorithm, transactions between the client and the broker can be executed within the module or they can be covered at the exchange at available quotes.
+In the latter case, the broker immediately fixes the financial result of the operation as a difference between the exchange price and the firm quote price of the client.

-Hardware and software requirements
+Hardware and Software Requirements

-Processor Intel Xeon E5504 or better.
+Processor Intel Xeon Gold 5118 or better,

-4 GB RAM.
+4 GB RAM,

 50 GB available hard disk space.

-OS Windows 2008/2012 Server x64.
+OS Windows Server 2008/2012/2016/2019 (x64).

 |Purchase||Managed services / System backup||Hosting||Testing|